vishalpadhariya/autoaltify/README.md

-# AltPilot
+# AutoAltify

 **Auto-generate missing ALT text for WordPress image attachments**

-AltPilot is a powerful WordPress plugin that automatically generates descriptive ALT text for images in your media library.
+AutoAltify is a powerful WordPress plugin that automatically generates descriptive ALT text for images in your media library.
 It supports multiple generation modes, bulk operations, logging, and provides developer-friendly hooks for customization.

 ## Features